-Albon (sulfadimethoxine) is an antibiotic used to treat bacterial infections in cats and dogs.
+Albon (sulfadimethoxine) Tablets are antibiotic tablets used to treat bacterial infections in cats and dogs.
 It can also treat coccidial infections, which are caused by a microscopic, spore-forming, single-celled parasite that infects the intestinal tract.
-Albon requires a prescription from your veterinarian.
+Albon Tablets are sold per tablet and require a prescription from your veterinarian.

 Cats and Dogs

 Albon is a sulfonamide antibacterial that fights infections.
 Sulfonamides work by interfering with the ability of bacteria to reproduce.

 It's important for your pet to drink plenty of water.
 This medication should not be used in pregnant or nursing pets and should not be used in pets with liver or kidney disease.

 Albon (Pfizer pet Health)